-Members enrolled in a Plan providing integrated Medicare and Medicaid benefits (e.g., a FIDE SNP or MMP) may be entitled to continue benefits pending appeal if authorization for services is terminated, suspended or reduced prior to the expiration of the authorization period.
-This typically occurs with Medicaid-covered services such as personal care services, but can be applicable to other Medicare or Medicaid services not authorized for a limited, defined benefit period when the services are terminated, suspended, or reduced prior to the expiration of the authorization period.
-The right to continue benefits is subject to the filing of the Appeal and/or providing a written request for continuation of benefits within 10 calendar days of the date of the notice of suspension, termination, or reduction or the expiration of the authorization, whichever is later.
-The right to request continuation of benefits typically resides with the member.
-When providers are allowed to request continuation of benefits under applicable federal and state regulations, they may be required to have the written consent of the Member to file the Appeal.
+Senior Whole Health of New York NHC (HMO D-SNP) is an Applicable Integrated Plan that conducts Integrated Reconsiderations that consider the Member's Medicare and Medicaid benefits together.
+Members in an Applicable Integrated Plan may be entitled to continue benefits pending appeal if authorization for services is terminated, suspended, or reduced before the expiration of the authorization period.
+This typically occurs with Medicaid-covered services such as personal care services but can be applied to other Medicare or Medicaid services when the services are terminated, suspended, or reduced before the expiration of the authorization period.
+The right to continue benefits is subject to the filing of the Integrated Reconsideration and/or providing a written request for continuation of benefits within 10 calendar days of the date of the notice of termination, suspension, or reduction or the effective date of the termination, suspension or reduction, whichever is later.
+The right to request continuation of benefits typically resides with the Member.
+When providers are allowed to request continuation of benefits for a Member in an Applicable Integrated Plan, they must provide the written consent of the Member to file the Integrated Reconsideration.